assemble/grunt-github-api/README.md

 ### type
 > Type of data the task will be downloading

 Indicates the type of request, may be set to either `data` or `file`.
-Default is `data`
+Default is `data`.

 ### cache
 > Control which files do or do not get tracked for changes.
-Default is `true`.

 Specifies whether or not to cache API responses.
+Default is `true`.

 ### filters